awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup-create.md

    ```
 **Note**
 You cannot regenerate a new Puppet master starter kit in the AWS Management Console\.
 When you create a Puppet master by using the AWS CLI, run the preceding `jq` command to save the base64\-encoded starter kit in the `create-server` results as a ZIP file\.

+1. If you are not using a custom domain, go on to the next step\.
+If you are using a custom domain with the server, create a CNAME entry in your enterprise's DNS management tool to point your custom domain to the OpsWorks for Puppet Enterprise endpoint that you copied in step 6\.
+You cannot reach or sign in to a server with a custom domain until you complete this step\.

 1. Go on to the next section, [Configure the Puppet Master Using the Starter Kit](opspup-starterkit.md)\.